 Factors to Consider with Over/Under Bets

-There are many factors involved with picking the winner of an over/under wager.
-The more important factor with outdoor sports, such as NFL and soccer, is weather conditions.
+There are many factors involved in picking the winner of an over/under wager.
+The more important factor with outdoor sports, such as National Football League and soccer, is weather conditions.

-+ It pays to check weather forecasts in advance, and sometimes you can beat the bookmakers to the punch.
-Locking in a totals line before it moves due to weather conditions is the ideal time to strike.
+💰 It pays to check weather forecasts in advance, and sometimes you can beat the bookmakers to the punch.
+Locking in a total line before it moves due to weather conditions is the ideal time to strike.

-+ They’re high-scoring teams, so bettors should expect a higher line.
-However, just because they’re high-powered offenses, it doesn’t guarantee the over hitting.
-Bettors need to look how often NFL teams will run the ball and take time off the clock.
+💰 They’re high-scoring teams, so bettors should expect a higher line.
+However, just because they’re high-powered offenses, it doesn’t guarantee the overhitting.
+Bettors need to look at how often NFL teamswill run the ball and take time off the clock.

 Over/Under Betting Examples